saberdus/user-portal/README.md

 # user-portal
-A Spring Boot RESTfull API.
+A Spring Boot RESTfull API with oAuth2 and JWT.
 More details will be integrated soon.